 In the current age of global warming, extreme temperature conditions have become the new normal.
 Hot places are becoming hotter and more humid, and cold places are getting cooler and freezing.
-Under such circumstances, an HVAC (Heating, Ventilating, and Air Conditioning) system for organisations, residential projects, vehicles, and hotels becomes a necessity than a luxury.
+Under such circumstances, an HVAC (Heating, Ventilating, and Air Conditioning) system for organizations, residential projects, vehicles, and hotels becomes a necessity than a luxury.
 This article explores the basic functioning of an HVAC system and how air mixing mechanism helps in the effective functioning of the system and bring down maintenance cost and electricity bills.

 What is HVAC?